How to Lift Heavy Singles and Triples for the First Time

 What You Should Do

-Here are some visual examples of good, solid singles and low rep sets from some of my fellow Girls Gone Strong co-founders.
+Here are some visual examples of good, solid singles and low rep sets.

 As you can see, especially with the singles, these ladies could have rested a minute or so, and repeated the same lift.
 They finished each single (or set) strong and with some left in the tank.
 There was no grinding, grunting, or struggling.
 That is how you want your heavy, low rep sets to look when you break into heavy lifting for the first time.